-My father also believed I had become too powerful in the company.
-I thought I had to be powerful to succeed.
-There was increasing tension between us.
-Our company tax consultant, Herr Braune, who had become an excellent adviser to us, including for family problems, declared, "It's about power and money."
-There were eruptions of hatefulness and rage between my father and me.
-On one such occasion in 1965, Herr Braune prevented me from being immediately fired; one of the directors then asked what, therefore, was my position.
+It was 1965, and this was a scandal.
+Herr Braune barely managed to stop my father from firing me.
+One of the directors then asked what, in this case, was my position.
 My father declared that I was his legitimate successor.
 One had to wonder if he was still in his right mind.
-He must have been thinking it over, however, because he soon returned from Baden-Baden permanently and, as punishment, transferred me to Vienna, "never to return", to take over a newly acquired but rundown factory there.
+He must have been thinking it over, however, because he soon returned from Baden-Baden permanently and, as punishment, transferred me to Vienna, "never to return", to take over a newly acquired, rundown factory there.
 He claimed the whole management team was supportive of the Vienna purchase.
-In turn, they told me that they had, in fact, been against it.
+In turn, they told me they had, in fact, been against it.

-I am still in contact with Herr Braune's daughter, who has a senior position in the field of education.
-She told me that her father was always very fond of me, which I hadn't realized, and that he had introduced his family to my book, The Beauty of the Mountain.
+I am still in contact with Herr Braune's daughter Maike, who held a senior position in the field of education and is interested in Krishnamurti.
+She has told me that her father was always very fond of me, which I hadn't realized, and that he had introduced his family to my book The Beauty of the Mountain - memories of J. Krishnamurti.

 I had worked enthusiastically and my identity, probably since childhood, was tied up with the existing factories.
 The Schiltach factory had been a part of my playground.
 The noises, smells, surroundings were second nature to me.
 The sense of injustice and meanness at being removed from Hemer and Lahr was difficult for me.
 There used to be a radio programme that always began: "Il suffirait de si peu de chose: un peu de raison et d'amour" ("It would take so little: a little reason and love").
-I was moved to ask my father, "Where is love here?"
-Nevertheless, I went to Vienna and, with a good team, took on the shabby factory.
+I felt compelled to ask my father, "Where is love here?"
+In the end, Inge, the boys and I moved to Vienna - even though my father, presumably backed by my mother, had suggested to Inge that she and the children could stay and move in with them!

+In Vienna, with the help of a good team, I took on the shabby factory, situated across the ground floors of three apartment buildings.
 Within three years we were making a profit.

 And, once again, my father was running the Hemer and Lahr companies, now much enlarged, plus the old factory in Menden.
 He was under enormous pressure, and it was too much for him.
 There was some irrationality and, I thought, signs of paranoia especially regarding money.
+For example, through Herr Braune an excellent manager had been found who could have replaced me when I went to Vienna.
+This would have reduced my father's added work stress enormously.
+But he refused to offer an acceptable salary, and the opportunity was lost.
+Instead, Prof Neumann, a lecturer in Economics and a balanced and stable assistant to my father, stepped in and, essentially, began running the companies.

 At first, our small family lived on Mariahilfer Strasse in the middle of the city.
 But during a weekend family trip to the countryside, John saw a chicken and asked, "What is that?"
-I was shocked to realize that we were so cut off from nature.
+I was shocked to realize we were so cut off from nature.
 So, we moved to a nice house on a steep hill in Perchtoldsdorf, an area southwest of the centre near beautiful woodland and parks of large old trees, lakes, gardens and a wildlife preserve.
 Later, the famous Viennese painter and singer Arik Brauer, who had become a friend, came to visit us with his wife and two daughters.
-Afterwards, he told me that the girls were wanting to go back to "the house where it is always up or down".
+Afterwards, he told me the girls were wanting to go back to "the house where it is always up or down".